What is the Victorian Human Rights Charter?

 Equality

-- Entitlement to participate in public life (including voting).
+- Right to take part in public life (including voting).

 Dignity

-- Prohibition on torture and cruel, inhuman or degrading treatment.
+- Right to protection from torture and cruel, inhuman or degrading treatment.

-- Appropriate treatment of children in the criminal process.
+- Rights of children in the criminal process.

 How does the Charter affect Victorians?

-The aim of the Charter is to protect and promote human rights by ensuring that public powers and functions are exercised in a principled way and that public power is not misused.
-The Charter complements a number of other pieces of legislation that are aimed at regulating the relationship between individuals and the state, such as the Freedom of Information Act 1982, the Equal Opportunity Act 2010 and the Privacy and Data Protection Act 2014.
+The aim of the Charter is to protect and promote human rights by ensuring that public powers and functions are exercised in a way that is compatible with human rights.
+The Charter also complements several other Acts that regulate the relationship between individuals and the state such as the Freedom of Information Act 1982 (Vic), the Equal Opportunity Act 2010 (Vic) and the Privacy and Data Protection Act 2014 (Vic).

 Are there any limitations on the human rights protected under the Charter?

-In order to allow for the proper functioning of government in a democratic society, the Charter allows for these human rights to be limited in certain circumstances.
-In circumstances where a government official seeks to limit a person's human rights, that official must prove that the limitation they seek is reasonable, necessary and proportionate in the circumstances.
+To allow for the proper functioning of government in a democratic society, the rights protected by the Charter may be limited in certain circumstances, where this is reasonable, necessary, justified and proportionate.
+Therefore in circumstances where a government official seeks to limit a person's human rights, that limitation must be necessary, reasonable and justified.

 What does the Charter mean for State Revenue Office customers?

-Importantly, the Charter binds public authorities to act and make decisions in a manner which is compliant with human rights.
-The SRO, a public authority, must act compatibly with the human rights protected by the Charter and must give proper consideration to the relevant rights when making decisions, setting policies and providing services.
+Importantly, the Charter binds public authorities to act and make decisions in a manner which is consistent with human rights.
+The SRO, as a public authority, must act compatibly with the human rights protected by the Charter and must consider the relevant rights when making decisions, setting policies and providing services.

-This means when we make decisions affecting individuals, we must consider the rights set out in the Charter and act compatibly with those rights.
+This means that when the SRO makes decisions affecting individuals, we must consider the rights set out in the Charter and act compatibly with those rights.

 Are there circumstances where the State Revenue Office is not bound by the Charter?

-There are limited circumstances in the Charter where we are not obliged to comply with the protected rights.
-These are where:
+There are limited circumstances in the Charter where the SRO is not obliged to comply with the protected rights.

-- a Victorian law or a Commonwealth law means that the organisation cannot comply, and
+- a Victorian or Commonwealth law means the SRO cannot comply, and

 - the act or decision is of a private nature.